docknetwork/crypto-wasm-ts/README.md

 last name and email and during registration, the prover creates commitment to SSN which serves as the registration commitment.
 See the test for more details.

+##### Social KYC
+A social KYC (Know Your Customer) credential claims that the subject owns certain social media profile like a twitter profile credential claims that a user owns the twitter profile with certain handle.
+Here the issuer of the credential must verify the user's control of the profile.
+One way to achieve that is for the user to post a unique issuer supplied challenge string on his profile, like tweeting it when requesting twitter profile credential.
+This makes the process 2-step, in step 1 user requests the challenge from issuer and which he tweets and in step 2, he asks the issuer to check the tweet and issue him a credential.
+An alternate approach is for the user to post a commitment to some random value on his profile and then request a credential from the issuer by supplying a proof of knowledge of the opening (committed random value) of the commitment.
+The issuer is convinced that no one else could know the opening of the commitment which was posted by the user.
+Note that the user is proving knowledge of the committed value and not revealing it to the issuer because revealing the value will allow the issuer to request a similar credential from some another issuer of it the revealed value is leaked then someone else can impersonate the user.
+The [test](tests/composite-proofs/social-kyc.spec.ts) shows a complete example.

 The code for composite proof lives [here](./src/composite-proof).
 See the tests [here](./tests/composite-proofs) for various scenarios.
 For a more involved demo with multiple BBS+ signatures being used with accumulator and knowledge of signatures being proved